-The IKE profile requires the WLAN switch to have a Remote Access Points license or a VPN Server license.
+The IKE profile requires the switch to have a Remote Access Points license or a VPN Server license.

-Click Add to create a new IKE profile, or click the pencil icon next to an existing profile to edit that profile.
-Table 71 describes the fields on the Advanced Services > VPN Services > IKE Add/Edit Detail page.
+Select Add to create a new IKE profile, or click the pencil icon next to an existing profile to edit.
+Table 81 describes the fields on the Advanced Services > VPN Services > IKE Add/Edit Detail page.

-Table 71 Advanced Services > VPN Services > IKE Add/Edit Detail Field Descriptions
+Table 81 Advanced Services > VPN Services > IKE Add/Edit Detail Field Descriptions